predixdesignsystem/px-rangepicker/README.md

 ## Overview

 Use the Px-Rangepicker to add a web component to your application enabling users to choose a start date-time and an end date-time.
 A graphical calendar UI with two calendars is presented, as well as a time range selector below the calendars.
-A column of preset date-time ranges is available on the right hand side of the selection modal enabling the choice between the presets: "Last Day", "Last Week" and "Last Year".
+A column of preset date-time ranges is available on the right hand side of the selection modal enabling the choice between configurable presets.

 ## Usage